Fact-checked by the ZeroinDaily editorial team

 Quick Answer

-For most businesses in July 2025, Microsoft Teams wins on value when you already use Microsoft 365, while Zoom leads for standalone video quality and simplicity.
+For most businesses, Microsoft Teams wins on value when you already use Microsoft 365, while Zoom leads for standalone video quality and simplicity.
 Zoom supports up to 1,000 meeting participants on paid plans; Teams is included free with Microsoft 365 Business plans starting at $6 per user per month.
 Your choice depends on your existing tech stack, not feature counts.

-The Zoom vs Microsoft Teams debate is one of the most consequential software decisions a business makes in 2025.
+The Zoom vs Microsoft Teams debate is one of the most consequential software decisions a business makes.
 Zoom currently serves over 300 million daily meeting participants, while Microsoft Teams has surpassed 320 million monthly active users according to Microsoft’s official reporting.
-Both platforms are mature, feature-rich, and widely trusted — but they serve different workflows and organizational needs.
+Both platforms are mature, feature-rich, and widely trusted, but they serve different workflows and organizational needs.

 Choosing the wrong platform means wasted licenses, fragmented workflows, and employee friction.
 This guide breaks down pricing, features, security, integrations, and real-world performance so you can make a clear, confident decision.